 [An examination of the relationship between disciplines of knowledge and textual stylistics.]

 - With Satnam Virdee, Race and Crisis (London: Routledge, 2018).

-- With Tao Papaioannou, Grievances, Identities and Agency: Media Representations of Anti-austerity Protests in the EU (London: Routledge, 2017).
+- With Tao Papaioannou, Media Representations of Anti-austerity Protests in the EU (London: Routledge, 2017).

 - With Alexander Search, Fabio Akcelrud Durão, Terrence McDonough.
 Entrepreneurial Literary Theory: A Debate on Research and the Future of Academia (London: Shot in the Dark, 2017).